RealBusinessAccount/SplitBit-Emulator/SplitBit Programming Manual.md

 13 | BRB | Branch on B. If B is zero, loads the immediate next two bytes of Program Memory into the Program Counter.
 14 | BRC  | Branch if Carry is set.
 17 | CALL | Call subroutine.
 Stores all the registers to the Stack, A, B, Q, the Data Pointer, and the Program Counter, then performs an immediate branch.
-18 | CALLA | Conditional Call on A. Calls subroutine if A is zero.
-19 | CALLB | Conditional Call on B. Calls subroutine if B is zero.
-1A | CALLQ | Conditional Call on Q. Calls subroutine if Q is zero.
-1B | CALLCF | Conditional Call on Carry.
-Calls subroutine if the Carry Flag is set.
 1F | RET  | Restores all registers from the Stack, then immediately branches to the Return Address by setting the Program Counter to the next instruction after the last CALL.